-DSC Tests: Slags S1 and S2 were analyzed by coupling thermal gravimetry / differential scanning calorimetry (TG/DSC) tests.
-Decarbonized mould powder was poured into a ~1g platinum microcrucible.
+DSC Tests Slags S1 and S2 were analyzed by coupling Thermal Gravimetry / Differential Scanning Calorimetry (TG/DSC) tests.
+Decarbonized mold powder was poured into a ~1g platinum micro-crucible.
 Pure alumina (Al2O3) was selected as the reference for all tests conducted.
-The temperature was increased from room temperature to 1300 °C for slag S1 and 1100 °C for slag S2 at a heating rate of 10 °C/min.
+The temperature was increased from room temperature to 1300° C for slag S1 and 1100° C for slag S2 at a heating rate of 10° C/min.
 These temperatures were sufficient to fully melt each powder.
-Each sample was then cooled to room temperature at cooling rates of 1, 5 and 30 °C/min in separate tests.
+Each sample was then cooled to room temperature at cooling rates of 1° C/min, 5° C/min and 30° C/min in separate tests.
 The onset temperature of each exothermic peak indicates a crystallization reaction.

-Dip Thermocouples: To investigate intermediate cooling rates, a series of thermocouple dip tests were conducted.
-In these tests, a K type thermocouple with positive Chromel wires and negative Alumel wires, with a bare ~1 mm diameter bead, was dipped into the slag melt in a graphite crucible.
-It took a few seconds for the thermocouple to heat up to the slag temperature and reach thermal equilibrium.
-Then, the thermocouple was withdrawn into the air with a droplet of the slag stuck around the thermocouple bead.
-The temperature of the thermocouple was continuously recorded by the data acquisition system.
-By adjusting the initial melt temperature or by exposing the dip around the thermocouple to different atmospheric conditions such as forced convection, a range of cooling rates from 0.5 to 50 °C/s could be achieved.
+Dip Thermocouples To investigate intermediate cooling rates, a series of thermocouple dip tests were conducted.
+In these tests, a K-Type Thermocouple with positive Chromel wires and negative Alumel wires, with a bare ~1-mm diameter bead, is dipped into the slag melt in a graphite crucible.
+It takes a few seconds for the thermocouple to heat up to the slag temperature and reach thermal equilibrium.
+Then the thermocouple is withdrawn into the air, with a droplet 8 of the slag stuck around the thermocouple bead.
+The temperature of the thermocouple is continuously recorded by the data acquisition system.
+By adjusting the initial melt temperature, or by exposing the dip around the thermocouple to different atmospheric conditions, such as forced convection, a range of cooling rates, 0.5°C/sec~50°C/sec, could be achieved.
 Sudden drops in cooling rate often correspond to crystallization reactions.
 Final microstructures were analyzed for crystallization and composition.

-Atomization (Glass Formation): The real continuous casting process involves rapid initial quenching of the liquid slag against the mould wall followed by slower cooling at different rates according to the position in the slag layer.
+Atomization (Glass Formation) The real continuous casting process involves rapid initial quenching of the liquid slag against the mold wall followed by slower cooling at different rates according to position in the slag layer.
 To reproduce the high cooling rates, an Impulse Atomization Process (IAP) was used.
-The IAP is a single fluid atomization technique capable of producing droplets of a predictable mean particle size with a relatively tight standard deviation under controlled atmospheric conditions [35].
-The mould powder was placed in a graphite crucible and heated to melting in an enclosed tower in a nitrogen atmosphere.
+The IAP is a single fluid atomization technique capable of producing droplets of a predictable mean particle size with a relatively tight standard deviation under controlled atmospheric conditions^[35].
+The mold powder was placed in a graphite crucible and heated to melting in an enclosed tower in a nitrogen atmosphere.
 At the bottom of the crucible, an array of orifices was machined.
-By vibrating a plunger inserted into the melt, the molten slag was forced out of the orifices at the bottom of the crucible.
-The streams disintegrated into droplets according to the vibration frequency and fell through the chamber.
-The cooling history of the droplets was then predicted using a simple mathematical model of lumped droplet solidification [43].
-By varying the atomization parameters to change the radiation and convection conditions, particle cooling rates were obtained ranging from 100 to 13000 °C/s depending on particle size.
-After the experiments, a thin film of black deposit was observed on the furnace walls indicating selective volatilization of a small amount of some mould powder compound(s), likely CaF2.
-Figure 3 shows a schematic of the IAP [35].
+By vibrating a plunger inserted into the melt, the molten slag is forced out of the orifices at the bottom of the crucible.
+The streams disintegrate into droplets according to the vibration frequency and fall through the chamber.
+The cooling history of the droplets was then predicted using a simple mathematical model of lumped droplet solidification ^[43].
+By varying the atomization parameters to change the radiation and convection conditions, particle cooling rates were obtained ranging from 100°C/sec to 13000°C/sec depending on particle size.
+After the experiments, a thin film of black deposit was observed on the furnace walls, indicating selective volatilization of a small amount of some mold powder compound(s), likely CaF2.
+Figure 3 shows a schematic of the Impulse Atomization Process^[35].